ImperialCollegeLondon/grad_school_git_course/_episodes/l1-03-branching-merging.md

 ~~~
 {: .commands}
 ~~~
-* ddef60e (HEAD -> master) Revert "Added instruction to enjoy"
+* ddef60e (HEAD -> main) Revert "Added instruction to enjoy"
 * 8bfd0ff Added 1/2 onion to ingredients
 * 2bf7ece Added instruction to enjoy
 * ae3255a Adding ingredients and instructions
 ~~~
 {: .output}

-We have four commits and you can see that we are working on the master branch
+We have four commits and you can see that we are working on the main branch
-from `HEAD -> master` next to the most recent commit.
+from `HEAD -> main` next to the most recent commit.
 This can be represented
 diagrammatically:

 ![Git collaborative]({{ site.baseurl }}/fig/branch1.png